 |User Password Expire Service||Checks if a user has not enrolled for a new certificate within a specified amount of time after the user was last edited.
 If the user has not enrolled within this time, the user's status is set to Generated and the user will not be able to enroll.|

 EJBCA also allows you to write plug-ins for customized services.
 For more information, see Writing Customized Services.

 A service consists of the following components: a worker doing the actual work, an interval determining the time to the next time the service should run, and an optional action of what should be performed if a certain condition occurs.

 The worker is the class that will be executed when the service runs.
-Each worker can have different worker specific configuration.
+Each worker can have a different worker-specific configuration.

 Defines in days/hours/minutes/seconds of how often the worker will be run.